 I am coming out of Sunday Joint hibernation today but wish I wasn’t.
 Maui is still burning, and cinder-blackened scenes coming out of there, Lahaina especially, are heartbreaking, overwhelming, tragic.
-Nearly 100 people are reported dead from the fires as of this moment, and the toll will almost certainly go higher, which means this little corner of earthly paradise—an area that most people, myself included, thought all but fire-proof—is now home to the deadliest US fire in over a century.
+Nearly 100 people are reported dead from the fires as of this moment, and the toll will almost certainly go higher, which means this little corner of earthly paradise—an area that most people, myself included, thought all but fire-proof—is now home to the deadliest US fire in over over a century.

 The full scope of the Maui disaster will not be known for weeks.
 The culture warriors are already on it—climate change, government response or lack thereof, etc.—and it all just feels overwhelming, even way up here in Seattle, even after all the other shocking recent episodes of natural and man-made calamity.